Jamestown Museum

 Schoolhouse to Library to Museum

-The Jamestown Historical Society’s museum building was originally built in 1885 as a one-room primary school.
+The Jamestown Historical Society’s museum building at 92 Narragansett Avenue was originally built in 1885 as a one-room primary school.
 From 1898 to 1971, the building was the town’s library.
 In 1971 when the current library was built, the Jamestown Historical Society leased the old library for use as a museum.

 Exhibits

-Each year a new exhibit is created and displayed in the Jamestown Historical Society Musuem.
-The Summer 2022 exhibit in the museum at
+Each year a new exhibit is created and displayed in the Jamestown Historical Society Museum.
+The 2023 exhibit, Celebrating Jamestown Ferries: 150th Anniversary of Jamestown’s First Steam Ferry, celebrates the anniversary of the first steam ferry going into service in Jamestown.

 Open